halbgut/rss-o-bot/src/man/man.md

 For further information check [the debug-package's docs](https://www.npmjs.com/package/debug).
 It's the debugging utitlity this tool uses.

 ## CONFIGURATION
 RSS-o-Bot checks three places for configuration files. `$HOME/.rss-o-bot/config.json`, or `%USERPROFILE%\.rss-o-bot\config.json` on windows and `${__dirname}/data/config.json`.
 The last is the root directory of the NPM package.
-It is only meant for development puposes.
-The files are check for their existance in that order (except for `config.json` which is checked first).
+It is only meant for development purposes.
+The files are check for their existence in that order (except for `config.json` which is checked first).
+These configuration paths may be overridden using the `--config` switch.
+See *FLAGS/SWITCHES* for more information.

 The configuration file should contain a single JSON-object on the root level.
 Use the example configuration inside the README as a reference.
 These are the available configuration options: